lisperin/lisperin.github.io/_posts/2018-10-16-rest-api-design.md

 Personally I prefer the former since it allows one to test GET requests directly in the browser, something that I consider important.

-Note that for URLs of type `api.example.com/collection/:id`, `:id` should obviously be a real id in the database when making an API request; when viewing documentation it can be anything (though the recommended convention is to use the literal string `:id` when you don't have a real one).
+Note that for URLs of type `api.example.com/collection/:id`, `:id` should obviously be a real id in the database when making an API request; when viewing documentation it can be anything.

 ### Versioning